patrykwitek/Garden-Design-App-.NET-Angular/README.md

 # Garden Design Application 🍃 _(early version)_
 > ASP.NET & Angular Garden Design Application

-### **Important Message: At the moment it is a early version of the project and newer and newer functionalities will appear with time.**
+### **Important Message: At the moment it is an early version of the project and newer and newer functionalities will appear with time.**

 <a name="top"></a>
 ## Table of Contents 📖